igr/blog/src/site/posts/2020-07-01-dfe/index.en.md

 DFE is an acronym for **Developer-First Experience**, defined as:

 > It is the duty of project managers to remove any doubts that a developer encounters during their work.
-The project should be set up exclusively for the developer.
+The project should be set up exclusively to suit the developers.

 ## Doubts